normantv/normantv/README.md

 ### Hi there 👋

-I’m Norman, an innovator born and raised in the island of Puerto Rico. 🇵🇷 Currently a rising senior at Boston University studying Computer Engineering and Technology Innovation, I’m passionate about the intersection of technology, business, and design.
+I’m Norman, an innovator born and raised in the island of Puerto Rico. 🇵🇷 Currently a senior at Boston University studying Computer Engineering and Technology Innovation, I’m passionate about the intersection of technology, business, and design.

 ## 🌱 I’m currently learning
 👨🏻‍💻 Python, Swift, C++